timdodsgon/sainsburys/README.md

     git clone https://github.com/timdodsgon/sainsburys/

-once you have cloned the project run the following at a CMD prompt in the project folder
+Once you have cloned the project run the following at a CMD prompt in the project folder

     mvn package

 ## Dependencies

-the application depends on just few popular libraries/frameworks:
+The application depends on just few popular libraries/frameworks which all supplied by maven dependencies

 - jackson - for JSON data manipulation.
 - jsoup - for HTML parsing and DOM manipulation as well as web connections.
-- junit and hamcrest - for testing.
+- junit, mockito, wiremock and hamcrest - for testing.

 ## Usage

 ### Simple

-given the installation steps above have been completed, open a CMD prompt in the project folder and run the following command
+Given the installation steps above have been completed, open a CMD prompt in the project folder and run the following command

     java -jar target/sainsburys-1.0-SNAPSHOT-shaded.jar

 ### With Configuration File

-the application can optionally be passed a properties file, the properties file can override from one to six values used in the application.
+The application can optionally be passed a properties file, the properties file can override from one to six values used in the application.

-the properties file follows a standard format of name=value once per line
+The properties file follows a standard format of name=value once per line

 ##### Properties File Example